fuzikt/psd_mvp_control/README.md

 - PySerial

 ## Builts
-PyInstaller made builds with all dependencies are available for Windows and Linux systems.
+Builds with all dependencies are available for Windows and Linux systems.
+See the [releases](https://github.com/fuzikt/psd_mvp_control/releases/) page.

 ## Install from sources
 Make sure all dependencies are installed.